google/applied-machine-learning-intensive/v2/07_capstone/03_project_ideation/project_ideation.md

 ![](res/projectideation05.png)

 <!--

-Distribute the self-stick flipchart paper and give them 15-20 minutes to create their pitch.
-The who/what/why should be clearly stated on each paper (including the student’s name, this will be helpful during group formation).
-Drawings and visual representations are always encouraged!
+You will have 15 minutes and a piece of flip-chart paper to create your two-minute pitch and then share with the class.
+The who/what/why should be clearly stated on each paper, including your name.
+Feel free to use text but also drawings and visual representations if you'd like.

 Image Details:
  * [projectideation05.png](https://pixabay.com/vectors/pixel-cells-idea-visualization-3976295/): Pixabay License